CosmicGilligan/00-why-study-history/00-why-study-history.md

 </div>

 <p>
-The Sons of Liberty were what historians call an “extralegal group” — they operated outside and often in direct defiance of established legal and governmental structures.
+The Sons of Liberty were what historians call an "extralegal group" — they operated outside and often in direct defiance of established legal and governmental structures.
 Many respectable colonists at the time actually viewed them as dangerous thugs rather than patriots.
 Their tactics included tarring and feathering people, burning the governor in effigy, destroying his house, stealing his property, sinking ships, and throwing rocks at soldiers.
 </p>

 <p>
-Even prominent founders disagreed about their methods: John Adams called the Tea Party “magnificent” and “absolutely necessary,” while Benjamin Franklin was so concerned he offered to personally repay the East India Company for the destroyed tea.
-George Washington privately called the Bostonians “mad” and disapproved of destroying private property.
-Some Massachusetts towns formally condemned the Tea Party as “illegal and unjust.”
+Even prominent founders disagreed about their methods: John Adams called the Tea Party "magnificent" and "absolutely necessary," while Benjamin Franklin was so concerned he offered to personally repay the East India Company for the destroyed tea.
+George Washington privately called the Bostonians "mad" and disapproved of destroying private property.
+Some Massachusetts towns formally condemned the Tea Party as "illegal and unjust."
 </p>

 <div style="background: linear-gradient(135deg, #1e3c72 0%, #2a5298 50%, #1e3c72 100%); padding: 16px; border-radius: 10px; margin: 20px 0; border-left: 5px solid #ffd700;">
   <p style="color: #e8e8e8; margin: 0;">
-    📌 <strong>Contemporary Relevance:</strong> The modern Tea Party movement, which emerged around 2009, explicitly associates itself with the Boston Tea Party “patriots” while ignoring the violent, controversial aspects of the original Sons of Liberty.
+    📌 <strong>Contemporary Relevance:</strong> The modern Tea Party movement, which emerged around 2009, explicitly associates itself with the Boston Tea Party "patriots" while ignoring the violent, controversial aspects of the original Sons of Liberty.
 This selective memory uses mythology rather than history to legitimize political action.
   </p>
 </div>